grierson/grierson/structure.md

 > We don’t want anything in an outer circle to impact the inner circles.
 >
 > [Uncle Bob - The Clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)
-> [!NOTE]
-> Test at the boundaries of a system.
-Not the internals.
-> Tests should be done at the `workflow` level.
-> `Unit` produces no side effects and runs in isolation

 * Benefits
   * Framework agnostic